damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * The first printed number should be the number passed to your function
 * The last printed number should be 98
 * You are allowed to use the standard library

+## 100-times_table.c ##
+Write a function that prints the n times table, starting with 0.

+* Prototype: void print_times_table(int n);
+* If n is greater than 15 or less than 0 the function should not print anything
+* Format: see example